 That’s why you should make the screening process better by creating qualifying questions on your form of application.
 Even if your screening process is excellent, you may have to improve the actual interview process.
 You will be able to make the time-to-hire faster if you focus and optimize the process.

 If the new hire turnover is elevated, this can be an issue since it shows the number of employees who leave a company right after they were hired.
 One thing you can do to make sure they will stay longer is directly communicating the responsibilities, duties, and expectations before you send your job offer.

 Also, it’s valuable to mention that you should create an effective onboarding process by making your new hires feel welcomed by giving them meaningful work, which will make them feel they are contributing significantly.

 Maybe the most unpleasant challenge to overcome is the high rejection rate.
 This situation happens when the most suitable candidates reject your job offer, and the general acceptance rate is low.
 In this situation, your positions will remain empty for a longer time, and you will also have higher costs.
 But even though this is a challenging issue, there is a solution for it as well.

 One of the most underestimated and yet so beneficial aspects is getting back on time.
 Make sure to provide them with an answer on time.
-In addition, make sure your hiring process is short and effective and your candidates feel comfortable during the interview, communicate your purpose and values and create an attractive benefits program to increase the acceptance rate.
+In addition, make sure your data driven hiring process is short and effective and your candidates feel comfortable during the interview, communicate your purpose and values and create an attractive benefits program to increase the acceptance rate.

-As you can see, data-driven recruitment is more than valuable.
+As you can see, the data-driven recruitment process is more than valuable.
 When you set up the proper metrics and analyze the data, you will know precisely the main issues that your company has to face when hiring new employees.